sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - Next action depends on you: retry? abort? rethrow? etc.

 Note: There is no catch-all action here: it really depends on your app and on what error you've got.
-Also, you can use contextual domains that catch errors from specific operations so you have a better sense of what kinds of errors will be caught.
+Note that you can use contextual domains that catch errors from specific operations or groups of operations so you have a better sense of what kinds of errors are being handled by a particular domain.

 ## On uncaught exception:

 - ??

+The infamous "uncaughtException" event:
 ```js
 process.on('uncaughtException', function(err) {
   // ??